zekro-archive/DiscordBot/README.md

 ---
 ### Donate

 Not long ago, I've moved the host of the bot from my Raspberry Pi to a VPS, which costs around €20 per year.
-This bot will be still completely free to use, but I would really appreciate it if you could help a a bit to finance the server for the bot :) <3
+This bot will be still completely free to use, but I would really appreciate it if you could help a bit to finance the server for the bot :) <3

 <a href="http://support.zekro.de"><img src="https://github.com/zekroTJA/DiscordBot/blob/master/.websrc/donate.png" width="300"/></a>